-Community Banks Rising to Meet the Needs of their Community
+Community Banks Rising to Meet the Needs

 Rebeca Romero Rainey is the President and CEO of ICBA (Independent Community Banks of America).
 In her recent blog, Main Street Matters, she shares with us the importance of community banking epically when it comes to times of trouble.
 This is pointed directly at the SBA Paycheck Protection Program (PPP) loan process that we are living right now.